MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 ## Developer Guidelines
 The link to the kanban-style [`project-board`].

 There is a gain plugin example showing the overall format I would like the plugin code to take.
-That being said, you are free to develop the plugin DSP in whatever language and/or plugin development framework you are most comfortable with, and I or someone else can port it into our format once you're done.
+That being said, you are free to develop the plugin DSP in whatever language and/or plugin development framework you are most comfortable with (as long as the DSP is self-contained and doesn't rely on a 3rd party library), and I or someone else can port it into our format once you're done.

 - The [`example gain dsp`] crate demonstrates how the DSP portion of a plugin more or less should be structured.
 - The [`example gain plugin`] crate demonstrates how to use [`baseplug`] to create a gui-less plugin from the DSP crate above.